bodulic/CATS-rb/README.md

 ## Mapping comparison script: `CATS_rb_compare`

 `CATS_rb_compare` compares the mapped transcriptome assemblies.
-Optionally, a reference gene annotation file can be supplied.
+Optionally, a reference GTF/GFF3 gene annotation file can be supplied.

-While `CATS_rb_compare` is primarily designed to compare multiple transcriptome assemblies, it can also be used with a single assembly to analyse general assembly length, composition, and CATS-rb mapping metrics.
+While `CATS_rb_compare` is primarily designed to compare multiple transcriptome assemblies, it can also be used with a single assembly.
+However, the output will not contain the relative completeness analysis.

 Example usage without reference annotation:
 ```bash